RichardoC/kube-audit-rest/README.md

 The audit log files will only exist if valid API calls are sent to the webhook binary.

 API calls can be logged repeatedly due to Kubernetes repeatedly re-calling the [webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy) and thus may not be in chronological order.

+WARNING: This can only log mutation/creation requests.
+Read Only requests are *not* sent to mutating or validating webhooks unfortunately.

 ### Certificate expires/invalid